apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Extensions.md

 <div class="alert alert-info"><strong>Bean Names</strong><p>To correctly define a conditional <code>Bean</code>,
 you generally need to make sure your own bean definition is created using the same name or identifier as its original equivalent.
-It is impractical and certainly overwheling to document all runtime bean definitions and their identifiers.
-So, you will need to study the CAS codebase to find the correct configuration classes and bean defnitions to note their name.</p></div>
+It is impractical and certainly overwhelming to document all runtime bean definitions and their identifiers.
+So, you will need to study the CAS codebase to find the correct configuration classes and bean definitions to note their name.</p></div>

 ### Exclusions